JosephPrichard/pathfinder/README.md

 This is is the react version of an older project I made: [here](https://github.com/JosephPrichard/Pathfinder)

-Pathfinder is an ongoing project and is maintained regularly.

-The source code is included in the src folder, while the files the github pages demo uses are in root.

 ## Build Process

 This project uses Webpack and Npm to compile the Typescript src files into the bundle.js file located in the root directory of the repository.